joshuaboniface/rffmpeg/README.md

 ### Can `rffmpeg` mangle/alter FFMPEG arguments?

 Explicitly *no*. `rffmpeg` is not designed to interact with the arguments that the media server passes to `ffmpeg`/`ffprobe` at all, nor will it.

-This is an explicit design decision due to the massive complexity of FFMpeg - to do this, I would need to create a mapping of just about every possible FFMpeg argument, what it means, and when to turn it on or off, which is way out of scope.
+This is an explicit design decision due to the massive complexity of FFmpeg.
+FFmpeg has a very large number of possible arguments, many of which are position-dependent or dependent on other arguments elsewhere in the chain.
+To implement argument mangling, we would need to be aware of every possible FFmpeg argument, exactly how each argument maps to each other argument, and be able to dynamically parse and update arguments based on this.
+As should hopefully be quite obvious, this is a massive undertaking and not something that I have any desire to implement or manage in such a (relatively) simple utility.

-This has a number of side effects:
+This has a number of effects:

+ * `rffmpeg` cannot adjust any `ffmpeg` options based on the host selected.
- * `rffmpeg` does not know whether hardware acceleration is turned on or not (see above caveats under [Localhost and Fallback](#localhost-and-fallback)).
+ * `rffmpeg` does not know whether hardware acceleration is turned on or not (see above caveats under [Hardware Acceleration](#hardware-acceleration)), or what type(s) of hardware acceleration are active.
- * `rffmpeg` does not know what media is playing or where it's outputting files to, and cannot alter these paths.
+ * `rffmpeg` does not know what media file(s) is is handling or where it's outputting files to, and cannot alter these paths.
- * `rffmpeg` cannot turn on or off special `ffmpeg` options depending on the host selected.

-Thus it is imperative that you set up your entire system correctly for `rffmpeg` to work.
+Thus it is imperative that you set up your entire system correctly for `rffmpeg` to work using a "least-common-denominator" approach as required.
 Please see the [SETUP guide](SETUP.md) for more information.

 ### Can `rffmpeg` do Wake-On-LAN or other similar options to turn on a transcode server?

-Right now, not officially.
-You can use the linuxserver.io [docker mod](https://github.com/linuxserver/docker-mods/tree/jellyfin-rffmpeg).
-I've thought about implementing this more than once (most recently, in response to [Issue #21](https://github.com/joshuaboniface/rffmpeg/issues/21)) but ultimately I've never though this was worth the complexity and delays in spawning that it would add to the tool.
-That issue does provide one example of a workaround wrapper script that could accomplish this, but I don't see it being a part of the actual tool itself.
+Explicitly *no*, though the linuxserver.io [docker mod](https://github.com/linuxserver/docker-mods/tree/jellyfin-rffmpeg) does support this.

+I've thought about implementing this more than once (most recently, in response to [Issue #21](https://github.com/joshuaboniface/rffmpeg/issues/21)) but ultimately I do not believe this is worth the complexity and delays it would introduce when spawning processes.
+That issue does provide one example of a workaround wrapper script that could accomplish this, but I do not plan for it to be a part of `rffmpeg` itself.

 ### I'm getting an error, help!